X01XX/UES-Forth/README.md

 A program that can learn (at a low level), avoid negative states, seek positive states, and run on a Raspberry Pi class computer.

+Showing the power of roll-your-own memory management, I added an allocation counter.
+It turns out UES-Forth does literally Millions of struct Allocations/Deallocations, with no apparent slowness.
+At end, everything is accounted for, no memory leaks, nothing left on the Forth stack.

 <pre>
 Understanding = ~A + ~B